elmoiv/pywolf/README.md

 - #### Run this via terminal:
 `python main.py`
 - #### Choose type and then submit the url.
+- #### Solution will be stored as `png` image in your current directory.

 ## Current supported problems are:
-- Derivatives
+- Derivatives.
-- Definite and Indefinite Integrals
+- Definite and Indefinite Integrals.